2sic/2sxc-docs/2sxc Docs Generator/net-code/dynamic-code/object-data.md

 ## The Streams in a Data Object
 The data object can have multiple _Streams_, each containing a list of items.
 In most cases you'll just have the _Default_ stream, which you can access using `Data["Default"]`.
 Read more about streams in the [Stream docs](xref:ToSic.Eav.DataSources.IDataStream)

-But you may also have additional streams, depending on what has been configured in the data-preparation stuff (usually a visual query).
+But you may also have additional streams, depending on what has been configured in the data-preparation stuff (usually a VisualQuery).
 For example, if you are working on a view showing one product and a menu with all possible categories, then your query may have these streams:

 * Book (the current book, this stream has 1 item with the ID matching the ID in the URL)
 * Categories (all categories in the system, sorted A-Z)